zwyeo/uChef-Microservice-ESD/README.md

 Please make sure that you have docker running before proceeding further.
 Run the below command in your terminal upon loading up our application.
+Please also ensure that MAMP is running, and run the 2 sql files in src/data to create the Fairprice and ColdStorage schemas.

 ```
 cd services